DFE-Digital/architecture/common-components/index.md

 Since Solutions Delivery Team took EAPIM into support, we have been reviewing the EAPIM offering, ensuring its still meeting user need.
 This includes continuing provision of the current platform, but also looking at how we can improve both the platform and engagement with it.

-We are now undertaking a programme of improvement work based off our findings, however if you have any feedback please get in touch with us at [support mailbox] (mailto:eapim.support@education.gov.uk)
+We are now undertaking a programme of improvement work based off our findings, however if you have any feedback please get in touch with us at [support mailbox](mailto:eapim.support@education.gov.uk)

 We are also engaging with wider cross-government API platform work such as that done by CDDO to ensure EAPIM can support DfE whilst aligning with the rest of government.

 __Further guidance__

-For further guidance or any general enquiries please contact the Solutions Delivery Team via the [support mailbox] (mailto:eapim.support@education.gov.uk)
+For further guidance or any general enquiries please contact the Solutions Delivery Team via the [support mailbox](mailto:eapim.support@education.gov.uk)

 <a name="edap"></a>
 ### Enterprise Data and Analytics Platform